aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/screening/calculations.md

-# Submit, monitor and debug calculations
+# Setting up remote computers and codes

 AiiDA manages calculations from start to finish, submitting input files to remote (super)computers, monitoring the job queue and getting results back